smyler3/inventory-manager/README.md

 - Fix errors:

-  - Check if I can use .toLocaleString() on the validator constants rather than each instance
-  - .tolocalestring breaks textarea max
   - Add more context rules or change validators -> Combine form field prompts and error prompts

 - Make everything pretty: